2.3.17

 It's been 4 years, and I've seen the drawings lose their luster of color, much like my favorite blue jeans.
 I just had to go back into the series and BUFF it up one more time before I photographed the series again and put them all into protective UV glass & frames.

 Next on the 'to-do list ' was to transform a damaged pencil drawing I did back in 2003.
-It took me several years to find this drawing, when recently one of those helpful mercury retrogrades came to shine some starlight to see this old drawing tucked in between other old drawings.
-I now have it framed and up in my NEW toilet room.
+It took me several years to find this drawing, but recently, one of those helpful Mercury retrogrades came along to shine some starlight, revealing this old drawing tucked away between other old drawings.
+I now have it framed and up in my new bathroom.

 Toilet Inspirations by Minaz Jantz close-up